qiubaiying/qiubaiying.github.io/_posts/2020-09-05-P-structure_review.md

 We have selected the techniques we cover with an eye to their importance and their representativeness.

 Our aims are to broaden the appreciation of these sketching and data structuring techniques and to provide a starting point for those interested in applying or improving on them.

+---------------Minimizer section---------
+Since these original applications, the minimizer idea has found a number of applications in speeding up sequence analysis.

 ## Reference